Pricing a condo for sale is super simple, right?

 What kind of amenities does the building have?

-Pools, concierges, 24/7 front desk, fitness room, theaters, grilling areas?…the list is endless.
+Pools, concierge, 24/7 front desk, fitness room, theater, grilling area?…the list is endless.

 9. Condo Fees